torsor/mathcamp/_posts/150-01-01-activities.md

 <br />
 <br />

 This will be an active group where most of the time will be spent grappling with problems, with help, hints, and coaching.
+The activities are aimed particularly at rising 9th and 10th graders.
 Students must have completed an algebra course.
 </blockquote>

 ---